DanielRazal/Talk-Back/README.md

 **Talk-Back**

-**Explanation of the project:**
+**Project Description:**

-Developing a #C Web Api .Net & Angular.
+Developed a **#C Web API using .NET and Angular**.
 TalkBack is a messaging system that allows users to chat with each other and play Tic-Tac-Toe against each other.
-The system consists of clients that connect to a central application server, this allows them to see who is online, and to choose whom to talk to or play Tic-Tac-Toe against.
+The system consists of clients that connect to a central application server, enabling them to see who is online and choose with whom to talk or play Tic-Tac-Toe.

 **How to run the project?**